0xDBFB7/scientific_standards/README.md

 > "The basis of our political systems is the right of the people to make and to alter their constitutions of government.
 But the Constitution which at any time exists, till changed by an explicit and authentic act of the whole people, is sacredly obligatory upon all.
 The very idea of the power and the right of the people to establish government presupposes the duty of every individual to obey the established government."

-## The NASA Software Engineering Handbook
+# The NASA Software Engineering Handbook

 NASA software development NASA 7150.2 - the process ensures correctness in the output no matter the quality of the input.
 This is how, in the ~420,000 lines of code required for a , not a single (https://www.nap.edu/read/5018/chapter/4).
 These processes have been written in blood.
+They are the IKEA instruction manuals for software.

 It has been claimed<sup>[who?]</sup> that, if properly followed, this process can take input code from a monkey and produce safety-critical output code.
 While sometimes time-consuming to follow, well-structured standards might also have the potential to reduce cognitive load on the worker, so they can concentrate on their novel contribution ("The rules lessen the burden on the developer and tester to establish key properties", [
 Holzmann, Power of Ten](http://www.cs.otago.ac.nz/cosc345/resources/nasa-10-rules.pdf)).